knguyen98/configure-ad/README.md

 <img src="https://i.imgur.com/d22FHIm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-DC-1 has to have a static Private IP Address.
-Client one will connect to DC-1 to ensure connectivity we will try to ping DC-1 from Client-1.
-At first the ping will not work correctly.
-We have to enable ICMPv4 on the firewall on DC-1.
-Now we can ping DC-1 successfully from Client-1.
+To ensure connectivity, we'll attempt to ping the Domain Controller (DC-1) from the Client machine (Client-1).
+Initially, the ping may fail.
+To resolve this, we'll enable ICMPv4 on the firewall of DC-1, allowing successful pinging from Client-1.
 </p>
 <br />